PaulieScanlon/gatsby-mdx-routes/README.md

 }
 ```

 Using the `defaultLayouts` from `gatsby-plugin-mdx` allows you to create one file that will be repeated across pages.

 This is where we'll add `MdxRoutes`.

 ## MdxRoutes

-MdxRoutes returns two arrays _routes_ which is a flat array and _menus_ which is created recursively and contains a `menu` array.
+MdxRoutes returns two arrays, _routes_ which is a flat array and _menus_ which is created recursively and contains a `menu` array.

 You will probably use one or the other, not both.